 Giulia has performed numerous opera roles among which: Sandrina in Piccinni’s La Cecchina, Maria in Nino Rota’s I due timidi (both at the Teatro Malibran in Venice), the title roles in Cavalli’s Eritrea under Stefano Montanari at La Fenice and in Elena with the Cappella Mediterranea conducted by Leonardo García Alarcón at the Aix-en-Provence Festival.

-Other highlights include: Despina in Cosi fan tutte (Florence Opera), Venere/Proserpina in Orfeo by Rossi with Raphaël Pichon (Nancy, Bordeaux, Versailles), Carolina in Cimarosa’s Il Matrimonio segreto (Innsbruck), Conti’s Don Chisciotte in Sierra Morena with René Jacobs (Paris Philharmonie, Theater an der Wien, Cologne Philharmonie).
+Other highlights include Despina in Così fan tutte (Florence Opera, Opernhaus Zürich and Drottningholm Opera Festival); Venere/Proserpina in Orfeo by Rossi with Raphaël Pichon (Nancy, Bordeaux, Versailles); Carolina in Cimarosa’s Matrimonio segreto (Innsbruck); Conti’s Don Chisciotte in Sierra Morena with René Jacobs (Paris Philharmonie, Theater an der Wien, Cologne Philharmonie).

-Her repertoire also embraces sacred music: Gloria by Vivaldi along with Sara Mingardo, Morte e sepoltura di Cristo by Caldara, Mozart’s Exultate Jubilate with Minkowski and the Coronation Mass with Fabio Biondi, Stradella’s rediscovered Cantatas with René Jacobs (Fondazione Cini in Venice) and Abra in Vivaldi’s Juditha Triumphans with Alessandro De Marchi (La Fenice).
-She sang Handel’s Messiah, Pergolesi’s Stabat Mater and Mozart’s Requiem accompanied by La Barocca under the baton of Ruben Jais.
+Her repertoire also embraces sacred music: Gloria by Vivaldi alongside Sara Mingardo, Morte e sepoltura di Cristo by Caldara, Mozart’s Exultate Jubilate with Marc Minkowski and the Coronation Mass with Fabio Biondi.
+She performed Stradella’s San Giovanni Battista (Salzburg Festival) and his rediscovered Cantatas with René Jacobs (Fondazione Cini in Venice).
+She was Abra in Vivaldi’s Juditha Triumphans with Alessandro De Marchi (La Fenice) and sang Handel’s Messiah, Pergolesi’s Stabat Mater and Mozart’s Requiem accompanied by La Barocca under the baton of Ruben Jais.